Boutzi/pomodoro/README.md

 # Pomodoro

 ## Overview
-Pomodoro is a simple timer application built using C# and WPF (Windows Presentation Foundation).
+Pomodoro is a simple timer application built using C# and WPF (Windows Presentation Foundation) in the .NET Framework.
 It follows the Pomodoro Technique, a time management method that uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
+This application aims to boost productivity by helping users focus on tasks during dedicated work periods and providing opportunities for relaxation during breaks.

+The App is completely inspired by the website pomofocus.io, developed by [Yuya Uzu](https://uzu.works/).

 ## Features
 - **Pomodoro Timer**: Set a timer for your work session, typically 25 minutes long.